-'The Shooter Stance' for lawn bowls
+'The Shooters Stance' for lawn bowls

 Is this the best way to improve your line control?
 Greater balance produces greater control, and repeatability this is the key to the perfect bowls delivery.
 The core idea behind The Shooter stance is to improve your balance.